Introduction

 Symbolic Language and Referentiality

-At the same time, apocalyptic symbols are polyvalent: they can carry multiple layers of meaning simultaneously.
-The "Babylon" of Revelation refers to Rome in its immediate historical context but also evokes the original Babylon of the exile and functions as a symbol for any human civilization that sets itself against God.
-This polyvalence is a feature, not a bug, of the apocalyptic genre.
+Yet apocalyptic symbols are polyvalent—they carry multiple layers of meaning simultaneously.
+"Babylon" in Revelation refers to Rome in its immediate context (Revelation 17:9 identifies the seven heads as seven hills, Rome's famous topography).
+But "Babylon" also evokes the original Babylon that destroyed Jerusalem and exiled God's people in 586 BCE.
+And it functions as a symbol for any human civilization that sets itself against God, accumulates wealth through exploitation, and seduces people away from covenant faithfulness.
+This polyvalence isn't confusion; it's a feature of apocalyptic's symbolic grammar.

 Conclusion